Resources on reasonable adjustments

 The member finds this rather odd, as they also attend the hospital’s Ophthalmology department as an out-patient and has been told they are welcome to bring a guide dog!

-How will you advise our member?
+How you could advise members

 Employers are required under Section 6 of the Equality Act 2010 to make 'reasonable adjustments'.
 This includes making reasonable adjustments to physical features of their premises, equipment and any arrangements to avoid a disabled employee from being subject to a substantial disadvantage.